 As I began this week exploring a good topic, there was one topic that seems to still be very sensitive.
-That is the subject of Cannabis.
+Nope, I’m not referring to that lovely lady part.
+I’m talking about the subject of Cannabis.
 It is making its way around the United States as laws are being passed making it legal to use.
 I have been speaking to different Pagans, Witches, and Shaman types about Cannabis and what they think about using it.

 As we all have heard, just because something is natural doesn’t make it safe or healthy.
 Sugar is considered natural and it is not healthy.
 Cyanide is a natural chemical found in fruits and veggies but it can be deadly.
 Belladonna is natural yet deadly.